MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/-string--section-changes-for-localized-strings.md

 ---
-title: '[String] section changes for localized strings'
+title: '[String] Section Changes for Localized Strings'
 description: This INF requirement ensures that pseudo-localized builds work.
-The requirement is to delineate localizable versus non-localizable strings within the strings section ms.date: 04/20/2017
+The requirement is to delineate localizable versus non-localizable strings within the strings section ms.date: 01/12/2024
 ---

 # \[String\] section changes for localized strings

 This INF requirement ensures that pseudo-localized builds work.
 The requirement is to delineate localizable versus non-localizable strings within the strings section.